tylersloan/tylersloan.github.io/_open-source-projects/cookbook-app.md

   - Google Maps
 ---

 The project currently known as The Cookbook App started years ago when I was but a student at The Iron Yard.
-The task was to create an app with Backbone.js.
-I made an OK amount of progress for having only been writing Javascript for a couple months, but once the class was over and I was picking up real work, I dropped this app as a side project and focussed on getting paid.
-(I really wanted to quit working at the restaurant!)
+The task was to create a Backbone.js app.
+I made an okay amount of progress for having only been writing Javascript for a couple months, but once the class was over and I began working on real projects, I dropped this app as a side project and focussed on getting paid and getting better just building websites.
+(I really wanted to quit running food every night!)
 Anyway, I moved it off my plate but I could never really move it out of my mind.
 The unfinished app sort of haunted me.

 <br />

 I think it haunted me for two reasons.
 One, Backbone was hard for me to learn.
-I feel like once I had an excuse to put the hard project down I took it.
-Two, I really liked working on it, and a few people were actually looking forward to suing it.
-I feel like a bit of a failure because of both of said reasons and I can't let that be anymore.
+I feel like once I had an excuse to put the hard project down, I took it.
+Two, I really liked working on it and a few people were actually looking forward to using it.
+I feel like a bit of a failure because of said reasons and I can't live like that.

 <br />